bowens8/Recipeo/README.md

 enter each store's **package size** alongside its price (in that ingredient's unit — e.g.
 Kroger: $2.50, 8 oz).
-The shopping list then rounds up to the number of whole packages you'd actually need to buy and prices it accordingly (2 packages of an 8&nbsp;oz block to cover 12&nbsp;oz needed, not a fractional 1.5).
+The shopping list then rounds up to the number of whole packages you'd actually need to buy and prices it accordingly (2 packages of an 8&nbsp;oz block to cover 12&nbsp;oz needed, not a fractional 1.5) — and shows a small "need 12 oz" note right underneath, so you can always see the actual amount a recipe calls for alongside the rounded-up purchase.
 Whatever's left over from rounding up gets credited straight to your pantry the moment you check that item off in Shopping Mode, so next week's shopping list already knows about it.
 Leave the box unchecked for anything bought as an exact amount (deli meat sliced to order, produce sold by weight, etc.) — those price per unit as before, with no rounding.

 ## How the data model works